Sascha-no-idea/individual-prosthetic-hand/README.md

 # Open-Source Pediatric Hand Prosthesis (v4)

-This repository documents the ongoing development of a lightweight, low-cost, and child-friendly 3D-printed hand prosthesis for Antonio, a 9-year-old boy.
+This repository documents the ongoing development of a lightweight, low-cost, and child-friendly 3D-printed hand prosthesis for a 9-year-old.
 The project started as part of a mechanical engineering course at TU Berlin and is actively being developed further.

 ---